PKvasnick/RTutorial/README.md

 ### Install R
 * Go to https://cloud.r-project.org
 * Select the installation package appropriate for your operating system (and package manager)
-* Install __to a directory with names without spaces or discritics__.
-Some packages wouldn't install in C:\\Program Files, in particular the packages *_broom_* and *_hms_* needed for *_tidyverse_*.
+* Install. __On Widnows, install to a directory with names without spaces or discritics__.
+Some packages wouldn't install in *C:\\Program Files*, in particular the packages *_broom_* and *_hms_* needed for *_tidyverse_*.
+Use something like *C:\\R* instead.

 ### Install RStudio
 * Go to https://www.rstudio.com/products/rstudio/download/
 * Select "Download" for RStudio Desktop
-* Section "Installers for supported platforms", click on RStudio 1.1.383 - Windows Vista/7/8/10
+* Section "Installers for supported platforms", click on *RStudio 1.1.383 - Windows Vista/7/8/10*.
-* Install.
-I advise to again use a directory other than the default __
+* Install. __On Windows,__ I advise to use the directory you used to install R, or other directory without spaces or diacritics in the path.
+* __On Widnows, allow RStudio through your firewall.__.
+RStudio package installation guide needs to access Internet, and RStudio needs to launch its own html server to handle previews.
+None of this will work if your antivirus program's firewall blocks won't let RStudio comms through.

-### Install the tidyverse suite in RStudio
+### Install the tidyverse package suite
 The tidyverse suite of R packages provide a set of R features/functionalities that we will use in this tutorial.
+* Open RGui.
+On Windows, this means locate R in your Start menu or click an R icon on the desktop, if you have one created.
+* At the prompt, write `install.packages("crayon")`.
+Check that the installation succeeded.
+* Next install the *tideverse* suite itself, `install.packages('tidyverse')`.
+Again, you should see the word *DONE* somewhere by the end of the listing.
+* To check, write `library(tidyverse)` at the command prompt and press <ENTER>.
+There should be no errors.
 * Open RStudio.
-If you see any error messages or something looks weird, let me know immediately (peter.kvasnicka@mff.cuni.cz)
-* From the top menu, select __Tools/Install Packages__.
-* This opens the __Install Packages__ dialogue.
-Enter __tidyverse__ in the __Packages__ field, leave all else as it is, and click __Install__.
-* In the console window, you will see the code that does the job.
-It should run without errors, if not, let me know.
-* Go to the console window and write __library("tidyverse")__ <ENTER>.
-You should see some warnings about package conflicts, but that is OK.
-If you see any error messages, let me know.
+If you don't see the Console right away, double-click at the bottom tab to display it.
+Again, enter `library(tidyverse)` and press <ENTER>.
+* Let me know if you don't succeed.

 ## GitHub repository of the RTutorial
 This is the GitHub repository of the tutorial.
 It resides at https://github.com/PKvasnick/RTutorial and you can find all course materials here and download it.

+__NOTE:__: The R notebooks in the repository have ISO-8859-2 encoding. *RStudio* will try to use ISO-8859-1 encoding (default Windows), and accented characters will display incorrectly.
+To change this, re-open the file with __File/Reopen with encoing...__.
+This ensures that you can use national characters in plots and also `knitr` will work correctly and produce correct PDF files.
+On the other hand, files with ISO-8859-2 may not display correctly in *GitHub Desktop*, I'm studying this.

 ## Your own GitHub repository
 To upload your coursework for review, you will need your own GitHub repository.